Wasyl Medwit: Biography

 Medwit was born in the family of ethnic Ukrainian Greek-Catholics in Przemyśl, in post-war Poland.
-After the statal education, he subsequently joined the Order of Saint Basil the Great, where he had a profession on 2 February 1980 and a solemn profession on 1 January 1984.
+After the completing his state education, he subsequently joined the Order of Saint Basil the Great, where he made his profession on 2 February 1980 and his solemn profession on 1 January 1984.
 Medwit was ordained as priest on 31 May 1984, after theological studies in Rome.

 He remained in Italy and served as a vice-rector in the Ukrainian Pontifical College of Saint Josaphat (1984–1986).
 After his returning to Poland and a service as a parish priest, he was elected as a Protohegumen (Provincial Superior) of the Bazilians in Poland (1989–1994).

 On 30 March 1994, Medwit was confirmed by Pope John Paul II and on 12 July 1994 consecrated to the Episcopate as auxiliary bishop.
 The principal consecrator was Cardinal Myroslav Ivan Lubachivsky, the Head of the Ukrainian Greek Catholic Church.

 Medwit died at the Basilian monastery of the Dormition of Mother of God in Warsaw, on 12 September 2024, at the age of 75.